 For ten thousand year farmers have entered into an indissolvable covenant with a select handful of plants and animals, whereas people agree to protect, maintain, and spread those accommodating species in return for food, clothing, protection, nourishment, entertainment, healing, and labor.
 The story of humanity’s relationship with its closest companions is the subject of ongoing investigation by biologists, historians, archaeologists, and social scientists.
 One of the most fascinating chapters in this story is that of the Silk Road.
 The role that the Silk Road played in the coevolutionary tale of humanity and its domesticated companions has never been told in full, due mostly to a scientific lack of understanding.
-Over the past few years, due to significant discoveries in the fields of archaeology and biology – notably in the areas of phytogenetics and archaeobotany – this long buried history has been recovered, and I unfold the narrative in the following pages.
+Over the past few years, due to significant discoveries in the fields of archaeology and biology – notably in the areas of phytogenetics and archaeobotany – this long-buried history has been recovered, and I unfold the narrative in my book Fruits from the Sands.
 This book follows a select handful of plants on their historical journey along exchange routes through Central Asia, ultimately shaping the course of human history and changing cuisines all over the globe.
-The pages that follow tell the long tale of how the food on your kitchen table made its way there.
+My research strives to tell the long tale of how the food on your kitchen table made its way there.

 The great Silk Road was the largest commerce network of the ancient world; it linked the disparate ends of the vast Eurasian supercontinent and, in doing so, connected the imperial centers of East and southwest Asia.
 While organized trade, including military outposts and government taxation, along the Silk Road dates to the Han dynasty (206 B.C. – A.D.
 220), the exchange of goods, ideas, cultural practice, and genes, through the thousands of kilometers of expansive deserts and mountainous terrain, has been archaeologically traced back to the third millennium B.C.
 (Spengler et al. 2014).
 In the following chapters, the earlier iteration of the Silk Road is treated as a precursor to the historical routes, and I give it equal prominence throughout this volume.
 Over the past two millennia, the power struggle along the Silk Road has passed control back and forth between various nationalities and ethnic groups, including successive Chinese dynasties and Central Asian mobile peoples, such as the Xianbei and Xiongnu.
 This ebb and flow of cultures directly shaped the trajectory of human history in myriad ways, including through the spread of agricultural practices and crop varieties.
 Therefore, by following the spread of specific crop varieties along the Silk Road, we will explore the development of cuisines around the world.
 Archaeobotanically tracing the path that plants followed on their long journey across Central Asia, provides us with a roadmap of the early routes these foods took to ultimately reach our dinner plates today.